-Last year, the Rhode Island Community Food Bank distributed more than 2.2 million pounds of fresh produce to people in need of food assistance in Rhode Island.
-Local farm businesses and our network of community farms produced 278,000 pounds of that total.
+Last year, the Rhode Island Community Food Bank distributed more than 2.5 million pounds of fresh produce to people in need of food assistance in Rhode Island.
+Over 600,000 pounds of that fresh produce was donated from local farms, Hope’s Harvest, and our network of community farms.

-Our network of five community farms grow fresh produce for hungry Rhode Islanders while preserving valuable land.
+Our network of community farms grow fresh produce for hungry Rhode Islanders while preserving valuable land.
 Each farm is managed by a volunteer coordinator who works with the Food Bank.
-In total, these farms produce more than 80,000 of fresh fruits and vegetables that are distributed through our network of member agencies.

 To get a sense of how community farms contribute to the Food Bank:

-Each spring, our community farms begin accepting volunteers to help prepare the land, plant and harvest.
+Every spring and summer, our community farms accept volunteers to help prepare the land, plant and harvest.
 No experience is necessary and all ages are welcome.
 It’s a great activity for families, schools, businesses and civic groups!

 To volunteer at any of our community farms, contact the coordinators listed below:

 142 Abbot Run Valley Road, Cumberland